HowyY/ImageGenius/replit.md

 **Shared Schema Approach**: Type definitions and Zod validation schemas are centralized in the `shared/` directory and used by both frontend and backend, ensuring consistency:
 - `StylePreset` type
-- `GenerateRequest` type
+- `GenerateRequest` type (includes optional characterReference URL)
 - `GenerateResponse` type (includes optional historyId)
-- `generationHistory` database table schema
+- `generationHistory` database table schema (includes optional characterReferenceUrl)
 - `InsertGenerationHistory` and `SelectGenerationHistory` types

 **Path Aliases**: Configured in both TypeScript and Vite for clean imports: